 All nursery staff have a responsibility to work with children only where they are fit to do so.
-Staff must not work with children where they are infectious or feel unwell and cannot meet children's needs.
-This includes circumstances where any medication taken affects their ability to care for children, for example, where it makes a person drowsy.
+Staff must not work with children where they are infectious or feel so unwell that they cannot meet children's needs.
+This includes circumstances where any medication taken affects their ability to care for children, for example, where it makes a person so drowsy they cannot meet the child's needs.